snowdrop/spring-boot-quickstart-istio/README.md

 ## On OpenShift using Istio ServiceMesh

-The following instructions will let you to install  3 Spring Boot applications top of the Istio ServiceMesh where the frontend application will be exposed outside of the cluster using an OpenShift route.
+The following instructions will allow you to install the 3 Spring Boot applications atop of the Istio ServiceMesh where the frontend application will be exposed outside of the cluster using an OpenShift route.
 Under the hood, the frontend application will issue REST calls to access the `Say` service which will also call the `Greeting` service using their respective Service Name and internal ingress routes.